reliv/zf2-elfinder/README.md

   1. Install the composer package: `composer require reliv/elfinder`

-  2. Add 'Reliv\ElFinder' to your list of modules in `[zf2 project folder]/config/application.config.php`
+  2. Add 'Reliv\ElFinder' (and AssetManager) to your list of modules in `[zf2 project folder]/config/application.config.php`

   3. (Optional) Configure the module for use in your project (see configuration below)